Vizzuality/fti_api_documentation/source/includes/api/_governments.md

 </aside>

-## Creating a Governemnt
+## Creating a Government

 In order to create a government, you need an authorization token for current admin.

-Only admin should be able to create Governemnts
+Only admin should be able to create Governments

 To create a government, you need to define all of the required fields in the request body.
 The fields that compose a government are: